-When the vehicle is shifted into R (Reverse), the RVC displays an image of the area behind the vehicle in the center stack display.
+When the vehicle is shifted into R (Reverse), the RVC displays an image of the area behind the vehicle in the infotainment display.
 The previous screen displays when the vehicle is shifted out of R (Reverse) after a short delay.
 To return to the previous screen sooner, press a button on the infotainment system, shift into P (Park), or reach a vehicle speed of 8 km/h (5 mph).
+Select Front or Rear Camera on the camera screen to view the front or rear camera views.
+Select Guidance Lines on the camera screen to enable or disable the guidance lines.

-View Displayed by the Camera
+1. View Displayed by the Camera

-- View Displayed by the Camera - 2.
+- 1. View Displayed by the Camera - 2.
 Corners of the Rear Bumper